’20 Things I Wish I Knew Before I Jumpstart Weight Loss’ – Monica May

 “My body is not ruined.
 I am a tigress who has earned her stripes.”

-The first 15 minutes of your workout, your body burns sugars and carbs.
+In the first 5 minutes of your workout, your body burns sugars and carbs.

-Approximately between the 20th and the 30th minute your body enters the fat burning zone and start burning actual body fat.
+5 minutes should actually be your warmup, and that 20-30 minutes the actuall workout when your body enters the fat-burning zone and start burning actual body fat.

 8. You Can’t Out Train A Bad Diet